japila-books/spark-sql-internals/docs/spark-sql-CatalogImpl.md

 NOTE: `refreshTable` is part of link:spark-sql-Catalog.adoc#refreshTable[Catalog Contract] to...FIXME.

-`refreshTable` requests `SessionState` for the link:spark-sql-SessionState.adoc#sqlParser[SQL parser] to link:spark-sql-ParserInterface.adoc#parseTableIdentifier[parse a TableIdentifier given the table name].
+`refreshTable` requests `SessionState` for the link:SessionState.md#sqlParser[SQL parser] to link:spark-sql-ParserInterface.adoc#parseTableIdentifier[parse a TableIdentifier given the table name].

 NOTE: `refreshTable` uses <<sparkSession, SparkSession>> to access the link:SparkSession.md#sessionState[SessionState].